 Access to Student Records

-The Family Educational Rights and Privacy Act of 1974 (PL93-380), commonly referred to as FERPA, provides that all records pertaining to a student that are maintained by the college must be open to inspection by the student and may not be made available to any other person without the written authorization of the student.
+The Family Educational Rights and Privacy Act of 1974 (PL93-380), commonly referred to as FERPA, provides that all records pertaining to a student that are maintained by Austin Community College (ACC) must be open to inspection by the student and may not be made available to any other person without the written authorization of the student.

 The release of information to the public without student consent will be limited to that designated as directory information.
 ACC has designated the following information as directory information:

 - Name of the previous educational institution attended

 Directory information is considered public record under the Texas Public Information Act and must be released to requestors unless you have submitted a written request to any campus Admissions and Records Office to make your directory information private.

 To withhold your information, submit the Request to Withhold Directory Information form to any campus Admissions and Records Office within the first 12 days of the semester.
 Your request remains in effect until revoked by you in writing.